Joel Pollak

+Early life and education

 Pollak was born to a Jewish family in Johannesburg, South Africa.
-His parents moved to the United States in 1977, and became United States citizen in 1987.
+His parents moved to the United States in 1977, and became United States citizens in 1987.
 He grew up in the Chicago suburbs, principally in Skokie.

-He attended Solomon Schechter Day School and Niles North High School, where he was the class valedictorian in 1995.
+Pollak attended Solomon Schechter Day School.
+He then attended Niles North High School, where he was the class valedictorian in 1995.

-Pollak attended Harvard College, and graduated magna cum laude in 1999, with a joint degree in Social Studies and Environmental Science & Public Policy (ESPP).
-He earned a master's degree in Jewish Studies from the University of Cape Town in 2006.
-From 2002 to 2006, he was chief speechwriter for Tony Leon, leader of the Democratic Alliance, and is a family friend of Leon's successor Helen Zille.
-He then enrolled at Harvard Law School.
-He married Julia Inge Pollak (née Bertelsmann) in December 2009.
-She is a black South African who is said to have converted to Judaism.
-Pollak has described himself as an Orthodox Jew.

-Pollak was politically liberal in his early life, being active in groups which he later described as "the forebears of today's ANTIFA or Occupy movement".
-His political views began to shift toward the right after several experiences as a student in South Africa which he described as waking him up "from a left-wing worldview".
+Pollak was politically liberal in his early life, active in groups that he later described as "the forebears of today's ANTIFA or Occupy movement".
+His political views began to shift toward the right after several experiences as a student in South Africa, which he described as waking him up "from a left-wing worldview".

+Pollak attended Harvard College, from which he graduated magna cum laude in 1999, with a joint degree in Social Studies and Environmental Science & Public Policy (ESPP).
+He then attended the University of Cape Town on a Rotary Scholarship, and earned a master's degree in Jewish Studies in 2006.

+He later attended Harvard Law School ('09).
+There, he was an active writer for the Harvard Law Record.

 Career

-Public office
+Speechwriter, research fellow, and radio host

+From 2002 to 2006, Pollak was chief speechwriter for Tony Leon, leader of the Democratic Alliance, South Africa's main opposition party, and he is a family friend of Leon's successor Helen Zille.